Skip to content

 This quote by Susan B. Anthony is the heart of what I focus on when talking with students (or anyone) about voting.
 I want people to vote, and I want us all to take that responsibility seriously…which means being prepared and being thoughtful (full of thought) about who it is we are electing.
 Whether youContinue reading ““Someone struggled for your right to vote.
 Use it.””

-Teaching (toward) Beloved, Blog at WordPress.com.
+Teaching (toward) the Beloved Community, Blog at WordPress.com.

-• Teaching (toward) Beloved
+• Teaching (toward) the Beloved Community

-• Join 33 other followers
+• Join 35 other subscribers

 • Already have a WordPress.com account?
 Log in now.

-• Teaching (toward) Beloved
+• Teaching (toward) the Beloved Community

 • Sign up